The person at the center of this case

 Start here

-What specific social media accounts and fictitious personas did Bovda create or manage?
+What specific social media accounts and content did Bovda's Translator Project create to interfere with the 2016 Presidential Election?

-Robert Sergeyevich Bovda is wanted by the FBI for his alleged role as Deputy Head of the Internet Research Agency's Translator Project, which conducted social media operations to interfere with U.S. elections and political processes between 2013 and 2014.
-The conspiracy involved creating hundreds of fictitious online personas, purchasing server space, and using stolen identities to reach millions of Americans across multiple platforms.
-Bovda remains at large with ties to Russia, Germany, and The Netherlands, and a $75,000 reward is offered for information leading to his arrest.
+Robert Sergeyevich Bovda is wanted by the FBI for his alleged role as Deputy Head of the Translator Project at Russia's Internet Research Agency, where he directed social media operations designed to interfere with U.S. elections and political processes between 2013 and 2014.
+The conspiracy involved creating hundreds of fake online personas, purchasing server space, and conducting coordinated campaigns across YouTube, Facebook, Instagram, and Twitter to reach American voters.
+Bovda remains at large with suspected ties to Russia, Germany, and The Netherlands, and a $75,000 reward is offered for information leading to his capture.

 Try asking